 All the above are life-size, except the Meiji emperor who is 2x.
 As you can see Koganemaru primarily worked in metal.
 It is quite stunning to see these in person, and not being a connoisseur, I have no idea how he made them.
 There are quite a few effects showing off his different techniques.

 Koganemaru’s last statue, erected in 1997, is just across the bay from my house.
 It is of Shōni Suketoki, a local hero who saw his first battle against invading Mongols at the age of 12.
 In the second Mongol invasion at Iki, at the age of 18, he led a force to once again defend Japan.
-This time was killed in battle.
+This time he was killed in battle.
 A local park is named after him, and his epic statue is right at the front of the Ashibe ferry terminal.

 Statues in Japan actually have a very interesting history.
 If you want to learn a little more about public history and monuments, check out this podcast on the politics of public statues and monuments in Japan with Dr. Sven Saaler →